-- 1. Students will be permitted to use the locker for one academic year, expiring each year on the Monday after Commencement. - 2.
-Students must remove the lock and contents from the locker by the Monday immediately following May Commencement.
+Monday after Commencement.
+2. Students must remove the lock and contents from the locker by the Monday immediately following May Commencement.
 Failure to do so will result in the lock being cut and the contents discarded after 14 days (about 2 weeks).
 Lock removal and locker cleanup is the responsibility of the user.
 A \$50 fine may be assessed if there is failure to remove lock and clean out locker.

-Please initial:

-- 3. Photographs, stickers, magnets, or signage should not be placed on the outside of any locker. - 4.
-COPHS is not responsible or liable for any damage or theft of property from the lockers.
+Please initial: 3.
+Photographs, stickers, magnets, or signage should not be placed on the outside of any locker.
+4. COPHS is not responsible or liable for any damage or theft of property from the lockers.
 Use the lockers at your own risk.
-Locker contents are not insured by COPHS; therefore, students are discouraged from storing valuables. - 5.
-Due to the potential for bugs and other pests, food must not be stored in the locker.
+Locker contents are not insured by COPHS; therefore, students are discouraged from storing valuables.
+5. Due to the potential for bugs and other pests, food must not be stored in the locker.
 Also, perishable or malodorous items; flammable, corrosive or otherwise dangerous substances; illegal or illicit items or substances; firearms; items banned on campus by University policy; noise-emitting devises; or other items deemed to be harmful, offensive, or inappropriate by COPHS may not be stored in the locker.

-Please initial:

-- 6. Student will lose locker privileges for violation of any College policies. - 7.
-Locker is subject to inspection without advance notice.

-I have reviewed these and all policies related to locker usage which are outlined in the COPHS Student Handbook.
-I agree to these rules and policies.

-Signature of student: Date:
+Please initial: 6.
+Student will lose locker privileges for violation of any College policies.
+7. Locker is subject to inspection without advance notice.
+Stude e reviewed these and all policies related to locker usage which are outlined in the COPHS ent Handbook.
+I agree to these rules and policies. ture of student: Date: Student Signature F or Office of Student Success Use Only: As ssigned Locker number: C ombination number or date extra key provided: Pı rocessed by: